 How to Make Steak and Eggs Step by Step

 Prep: About 30 minutes before cooking, remove 1½ pounds of steak from the refrigerator.
-(Tip: it’s always best to bring steak to room temperature before cooking).
+(It’s always best to bring steak to room temperature before cooking).
 Pat it dry with paper towels, then season with salt and pepper to taste.
 Preheat the oven to 350°F.

 More Hearty Breakfast Recipes To Try